Advance HE: Gender Equality and Athena SWAN (2005)

 Advance HE manage the Athena Swan Charter framework (established in 2005) which is used to support gender equality within higher education and research.

 In June 2022, Advance HE announced it would change its guidelines that ask universities to commit to "collective understanding that individuals have the right to determine their own gender identity and tackling the specific issues faced by trans and non-binary people".
-Academics at the University of Cambridge had refused to comply; Arif Ahmed, reader in philosophy said: "A university should absolutely not be ‘fostering collective understanding’ on controversial issues but encouraging open debate."
+Academics at the University of Cambridge had refused to comply; Arif Ahmed, reader in philosophy, said: "A university should absolutely not be ‘fostering collective understanding’ on controversial issues but encouraging open debate."

 Membership

 Fellowships of the HEA and professional recognition

 Advance HE operates a professional recognition scheme for university teachers who have demonstrated that their teaching practices are well-aligned with the UKPSF.
 This is intended both to encourage excellence in teaching and provide academics with a portable qualification transferable between institutions.
-There are four grades: